Les Clayes-sous-Bois

 Les Clayes-sous-Bois (/fr/) is a commune in the Yvelines department in the Île-de-France region in north-central France.
 It is located in the western suburbs of Paris 26.7 km from the center.
-The Clayes-sous-Bois inhabitants are called "Clétiens" (possibly translated "Cletians").

 Geography

 The commune of Les Clayes-sous-Bois is located about 14 km from Versailles and 30 km from Paris, in the southwest of the Versailles plain.
 The commune is highly urbanized, with mostly single-family housing, except for the southern part of the commune, which is covered by a part of the Bois-d'Arcy forest.

-It borders the cities of Chavenay, Villepreux, Bois-d'Arcy, Trappes to and Plaisir.
+It borders the cities of Chavenay, Villepreux, Bois-d'Arcy, Trappes and Plaisir.

 The commune is irrigated in the South by the Maldroit river, a tributary of the Mauldre.

 It is located entirely in the Mauldre watershed, managed since 1992 by the COBAHMA, under the aegis of the Yvelines General Council, and for which a water development and management plan (SAGE) has been implemented.
 However, it is partially in the Maldroit sub-basin (south and west) and for the rest (north-east) in the rivulet de Gally sub-basin, although not crossed by the rivulet itself.

 Economy

 Les Clayes-sous-Bois, like most towns in the Île-de-France region, has a large number of businesses (619), mainly in commerce and services, located in five industrial and commercial zones.
-One of the most important of these is Atos a computer center.
+One of the most important of these is a Atos/Bull computer center.

 Three regional shopping centers to the north of the municipality, bordering the railroad tracks, constitute the other most important areas with Alpha Park, Alpha Park 2 and One Nation Paris (an outlet of luxury stores opened in late 2013).